 — Willie Nelson

-MRCC built a cooperative marketing effort of independent family hog farmers, called Patchwork Family Farms.
-Featuring high quality pork grown the traditional way using sustainable growing standards, Patchwork is featured in a variety of markets across mid-Missouri & has been nationally recognized for its efforts to sustain the traditions and economies of rural communities.
+MRCC organized a cooperative marketing effort of independent family hog farmers, called Patchwork Family Farms.
+Featuring high quality pork grown the traditional way using sustainable growing standards, Patchwork Family Farms is featured in a variety of markets and restaurants across mid-Missouri & has been nationally recognized for its efforts to sustain the traditions and economies of rural communities.

 MRCC plays a vital role in developing and supporting public policies that focus on fair and competitive agricultural markets – supporting sustainable agricultural practices and securing nutritious affordable food for everyone regardless of income.
 MRCC’s farm policy campaign is centered on the belief that widely held ownership of land and equitable participation in decision-making are fundamental tenants of a democratic society.